BenjaminRobin22/streaming-01-getting-started/README.md

 ### Option B: Use Git Bash or Terminal Commands (Easy as well):

 Open a new `Git Bash` or Terminal window.
-Run the following commands one at a time.
+Run the following commands one at a time. - BR this is the method I chose.
 They will first add all the files (add "dot").
 Then they will commit the changes with a message.
 Finally, they will push the changes up to GitHub.